Your RISLA Loan Offers These Great Benefits:

 Not sure if refinancing is right for you?
 Download our refinancing guide and learn about the benefits (and potential disadvantages) of refinancing and whether it's best for you.

 (1) The Annual Percentage Rate (APR) reflects the estimated total cost of the loan, including upfront fees ($0), accruing interest, and the effect of capitalized interest.
 Interest begins accruing after each loan disbursement.
 Rates shown include the 0.25% interest rate reduction for using the auto-pay feature.
 If monthly payment is calculated to be less than $50 per month for full term, lowest payment is $50 per month with term reduced.
 Not all borrowers qualify for the lowest rate.
-The rate you will receive (ranging from 3.19 – 6.09% APR with auto-pay) is based on the term of the loan, if the loan is cosigned (which lowers your rate), your credit score & financial history, your cosigner's credit score (if applicable), and other factors.
+The rate you will receive (ranging from 3.29 – 5.84% APR with auto-pay) is based on the term of the loan, if the loan is cosigned (which lowers your rate), your credit score & financial history, your cosigner's credit score (if applicable), and other factors.
 Rate shown is for 5-year term.
 First payment will be due approximately 30 days after the loan is disbursed.
 View application disclosure.
+The rates and terms disclosed above are available while funds last.
+New funds may be subject to different rates and/or terms.